sudarsonb/FirstRepo/README.md

 hopeless
 again hopeless
-checking previous pull request - success checking if it will trigger the pipelineJob which is created from the FreeStyleJob
+checking previous pull request - success checking if it will trigger the pipelineJob which is created from the FreeStyleJob -failed changing Refspec to '+refs/pull/*:refs/remotes/origin/pr/*' and checking